kevenewe/Car_MPG_16/README.md

 mean of x
 1500.2

 The results of the t-test to test if the PSI mean for Lot2 is statistically different from the population mean of 1,500 pounds per square inch.
 At a 95% confidence level, the two means are not statistically different.
-The p-value of 0.6072 is higher than the critical value of 0.05, the null hypothese is acceped as there is not a difference between the means of the PCI for the population.
+The p-value of 0.6072 is higher than the critical value of 0.05, the null hypothesis is accepted as there is not a difference between the means of the PCI for the population.

 # Lot 3 Suspension Coil t-test: